 6. The Select User or Group window will appear.

-7. Select the respective user account with which you want to associate the ownership either by typing your account name under Enter the object name to select and then clicking on Check Names or by clicking on the Advanced Tab and then filling the Name and Description in a more detailed manner and then clicking on Find now.
+7. Select the respective user account with which you want to associate the ownership either by typing your account name under Enter the object name to select and then clicking on Check Names or by clicking on the Advanced Tab and then filling in the Name and Description in a more detailed manner and then clicking on Find now.

 8. Then type the username of the account in Enter the object name to select which you want to give access to.

 10. Now, you’ll have to provide full access to the file or folder for your account.
-To do so, simply, right-click on the file or folder & choose Properties.
+To do so, right-click on the file or folder & choose Properties.

 11. Then click on the Advanced button under the Security Tab.

-13. After doing that click on Add button.
+13. After doing that, click on Add button.
 The Permission Entry window will open.

 14. Afterwards, click on Select a principal and select your account.